Confront a dilaton model with the LHC measurements: Numerical Analysis on the dilaton dominance

 After examining the effects of Yukawa couplings, below we also examine the prediction of Higgs-weak boson couplings and Higgs self couplings of the model in the SS method.
 When we fix $\kappa_{m_h} =1$, the predicted Higgs trilinear couplings can be determined as

-In particular, for TSS, we focus on the analysis of the solution $\chi=0$, since it can lead an interesting relation $\chi_D^2 = \chi_H^2$ and consequently it turns out that the difference between the predictions of TSS and the SM appear only in the Higgs self-couplings.
+In particular, for TSS, we focus on the analysis of the solution $\chi=0$, since it can lead an interesting relation $\chi_D^2 = \chi_H^2$.
+Consequently, the couplings between the Weyl vector and Higgs are decoupled, and $\kappa_{2V} = 1$ in TSS.
+More discussion of the couplings to fermions can be found in Ref.~\cite{ghilencea_standard_2021}.

 The relationships between $\kappa_{3h}$, $\kappa_{4h}$, and $s$ are depicted by the orange and darker orange lines, respectively, in Fig.~\ref{fig:ExpConstraintsTri}.
 The experimental measurements of $\kappa_{3h}$ from Table~\ref{tab:lhc} are depicted as the lighter blue shaded region, constraining $s < 0.87$.
 Meanwhile, the projected precision of the HL-LHC \cite{Dainese:2019rgk} at 68\% CL for $0.52<\kappa_\lambda<1.50$ is also shown by the darker blue shaded region.